+Helena enjoys looking for ways to save money and make money.
+She shares her findings with her readers.

 When the price of a few seed packets is compared to frozen, canned or fresh green beans growing your own can save you quite a bit of money over the year.
 Properly preserved and stored green beans from your garden can last through the winter and into the following year's harvest.

-Growing these beans in your garden are not only a good choice because of cost savings, they are also quite nutritious.
+Growing these beans in your garden are not only a good choice because of cost savings, but they are also quite nutritious.
 They will provide you with 4g of fiber, 6% of your daily recommendation of iron, 30% of your recommended daily allowance of vitamin C and 15% of vitamin A. One cup of raw green beans will also only add 34 calories to your daily total calorie intake.

 Carrots do require a nice, sandy soil so they can expand as they grow.
 If you try to plant carrots in compacted soil that is clay-like, they will be a disappointment for you.
 They are fun to grow, and kids especially get a kick out of digging up and pulling large colorful carrots out of the ground.